 - Other Vehicles: Vehicles covered in this section include but are not limited to trailbikes, minibikes, snowmobiles, and trailers for cargo, boats, camping, traveling, etc. Permits to park other vehicles in University controlled areas are not sold.
 These vehicles shall not be parked in areas designated for motor vehicle parking or in bicycle racks.
 The owner or custodian of such vehicles shall arrange for their off-Grounds parking or storage if their area of residence has no storage area designated.

-- Parking Garages: Parking in the Health Sciences Center parking garages is restricted to patients, visitors, and authorized employees who have been issued gate access passes.
-Employees and students are not allowed to park in the HSC garages even if they choose to pay those costs except during times they are bona fide patients or visitors to a patient.
+- Health System Parking: Parking in the Health System parking areas is restricted to patients, visitors, and authorized employees who have been issued a valid permit by Parking & Transportation.
+All persons providing clinical, educational, research, administrative, or other services within or for the benefit of the Health System, regardless of Employer, are prohibited from parking in Health System parking garages without a valid permit issued by Parking & Transportation, even if they choose to pay those costs, except during times they are a bona fide patient or visitor to a patient.

 Please refer to Policy PRM-010 for additional information.